 Applicants to the nursing program will be informed of all the required documentation, and the timeframes for submitting the required documentation, for application to the program.
 When all nursing program application requirements have been completed and submitted by the applicant, and the applicant has signed the enrollment agreement, the completed application file will be submitted to the Nursing Program Admissions Committee for consideration.
 The Nursing Program Admissions Committee reviews each completed application file and makes a final determination on admission to the Nursing Program.
 A candidate for admission may be required to interview with a member of the Nursing Program Admission Committee, or another school official.
-Once the Nursing Program Admissions Committee makes its final determination in regard to an applicant, the applicant will be notified.
+Once the Nursing Program Admissions Committee is applicant, the applicant will be notified.